 Also sold as: porterhouse (when the tenderloin section is an inch and a half or wider)

 Where it's cut from: The T-bone steak is a two-for-one cut—it's made up of a piece of tenderloin and a piece of strip, separated by a T-shaped bone.
 The regular T-bone is cut from the front end of the short loin primal, just after the tenderloin starts, giving it a smallish piece of tenderloin (between half an inch and one and a half inches wide).

 A porterhouse steak, on the other hand, is cut from farther back and has a section of tenderloin at least one and a half inches wide.

 See how the two steaks fit together?

-What It Tastes Like: The strip section tastes like strip, and the tenderloin tastes like, well, tenderloin.
+What it tastes like: The strip section tastes like strip, and the tenderloin tastes like, well, tenderloin.

-On a grill, this means building a modified two-level fire (that's all the coals under one half of the grill, leaving the other half empty; on a gas grill, light one or two of the burners, leaving the other one off), then positioning the steak over the fire so that the tenderloin sections are closest to the empty side of the grill.
+On a grill, this means building a modified two-level fire (that's all the coals under one half of the grill, with the other half left empty; on a gas grill, light one or two of the burners, leaving the other one off), then positioning the steak over the fire so that the tenderloin sections are closest to the empty side of the grill